Striking union workers protest at Verizon shareholder meeting

 The strike is in its fourth week.
 Sticking points include offshore call-center jobs, job relocations and healthcare coverage.

-They voted on proposals including one brought by the Association of BellTel Retirees that seeks the company to require shareholder approval for any executive severance agreement offering a payout of more than triple the base salary.

-Verizon shareholders rejected this proposal on Thursday, according to Don Dunn,a union representative and Long Island, New York-based Fios field technician, who attended the meeting.

-Verizon said last week it had presented an updated and “final” offer to the unions, including a wage increase of 7.5 percent.
+Verizon said last week it had presented an updated and “final” contract to the unions, including a wage increase of 7.5 percent over the term of a new contract.
 The company, which has been scaling back its Fios and legacy landline business, wants workers to shoulder more healthcare costs and be open to relocating to new job locations.

-The union rejected the new proposal and the parties remain far apart.
+The new proposal was rejected by the union and the parties still are far apart.

-“CWA is the one of the biggest unions out there and if we lose this fight, all other unions...they are going to lose.
-There’s a lot at stake here,” said Shon Scents, a Verizon cable splicer, at the protest in New York’s Financial District on Thursday.
+The Albuquerque demonstrators could be seen chanting “One day longer, one day stronger,” and “ Negotiate, don’t dictate,” on the CWA’s livestream on Facebook as they marched on the meeting.

 The work stoppage at Verizon stretched across several U.S. East Coast states, including New York, Massachusetts and Virginia.
 Verizon has said it has brought in thousands of temporary workers to avoid service disruptions.